 Why Is My Laptop Fan Running All the Time?

 While a computer can run for a long time, the fan should not run continuously at high speed whenever you turn on your laptop.

 Your fan working too hard indicates that the temperature inside the device is getting higher, and the components need cooling.

 Ideally, the fan shouldn’t be heard too often, but normally, it should run fairly silently and speed up at times.

-A constantly fast-spinning fan is a sign of several different issues that you need to address sooner rather than later.
+A constantly fast-spinning fan is a sign of several issues you must address sooner rather than later.